radubauzh/radubauzh/README.md

 ## Hi I'm Rafael 👋🏼

-I'm studying computer science at the university of zurich and work on different projects.
+I'm studying artificial intelligence at the University of Zurich and working on different projects.

 - I’m currently working on:
   - 🚀 [Swissloop](https://swissloop.ch/)